 - 1 teaspoon cinnamon

-- 1 cup natural, organic creamy peanut butter (or your favorite nut or seed butter)
+- 1 cup natural, sunflower seed butter (or your favorite nut or seed butter)

 - 1 teaspoon vanilla extract